 Backlog of Difficult FOIA Cases in Need of Expert Review

 Most SEC FOIA cases are highly complex, voluminous, and sensitive.
 SEC was also frequently faced requests that required extensive research.
-This inevitably led to a decreased output of processed FOIA requests.
+Consequently, this inevitably led to a decreased output of processed FOIA requests.
 Due to this level of complexity, the SEC required an expert-level opinion that could provide analysis services.
 The SEC further needed the assistance of a contractor to perform FOIA support services to assist the SEC by performing FOIA releasability reviews for the public, apply the nine FOIA exemptions as applicable, and provide redactions to documents that are responsive to FOIA requests.

 Xentity provided complex and large analysis of FOIA and administrative support for 4 divisions of the SEC.
 Xentity staff provided processing support for numerous documents and consequently established themselves as a trusted, high-performing partner of the SEC.
-The team provided:
+Specifically, team provided:

 |Processing / Redacting Requests||Performance Metrics Support||Administrative Duties|